Improwised/rajkot.tech/volunteers.md

 ## Volunteers position

 All the success of any Meetup goes to all the volunteers who work hard for it.
 In any Meetup, we have below activities.
-If you want to join any of the activities, please write to us [email] with your interest and availability of the time.
+If you want to join any of the activities, please write to us hello@rajkot.tech with your interest and availability of the time.

 ### Background activities: